Synthetic Light Curves and Spectra for the Photospheric Phase of a 3D Stripped-Envelope Supernova Explosion Model: Photometry

 The baseline model reaches a peak bolometric luminosity of $8.4\times10^{41}\,\mathrm{erg}\,\mathrm{s}^{-1}$ after 15 days, putting it distinctly in the faint end of the distribution of observed stripped-envelope supernovae.
 The UBVRI peak magnitudes (Table~\ref{tab:lc_spherical}) range from -16.49 in U band to -15.87 in B band.
 These are considerably fainter than the average magnitudes in the non-volume limited sample of stripped-envelope supernovae of \citet{Drout2011}, who find average R-band peak magnitudes of $-17.0\pm 0.7$ for Ib supernovae and $-17.4\pm 0.4$ for Ic supernovae.
 The peak magnitudes are, however, quite similar to the average value in the volume-limited LOSS survey \citep{li_11} of about $-16.1$ for Ib/c supernovae.

 Multi-dimensional supernova models are still subject to uncertainties that need to be taken into account in comparisons with observed Ib/c supernovae.
 Specifically, uncertainties in the explosion energy and the synthesised mass of $^{56}\mathrm{Ni}$ will affect the light curve.
 Because of the computational costs of 3D supernova simulations with multi-group neutrino transport, it is not feasible yet to simulate multiple realisation of the explosions for a particular progenitor with different physics assumptions (e.g., closure relations in the neutrino transport, magnetic fields) that may affect these explosion outcomes.
 We can, however, still explore some uncertainties by parametrically varying the initial model for the radiative transfer simulation.
 Most notably, we simulated a model with an artificially increased nickel mass.
-To increase the nickel mass while maintaining a total mass fraction of one for all cells, we first increased the nickel mass in each zone by a scale factor.
-After this we took the sum of each zone and used that to renormalise all species within a zone such that the ass fraction in each zone summed correctly to one.
-For computational convenience, the sensitivity test with increased nickel mass was performed with two runs with a setting of \tgr=1000.
-The small convergence error -- about 10\% in peak bolometric luminosity and much less before and after peak -- is significantly smaller than the impact of the increased nickel mass.
+Uncertainties in the nickel mass exist because of various limitations and approximations in the underlying explosion model.
+The freeze-out from NSE is treated very simply by switching NSE off at a temperature of $5\,\mathrm{GK}$, when there is typically still a sizeable fraction of $\alpha$-particles around.
+Further recombination of $\alpha$-particles or earlier freeze-out, which could increase or decrease the nickel mass, are not taken into account and would require a nuclear reaction network.
+Second, uncertainties in the freeze-out composition exist because of the sensitivity of the electron fraction $Y_\mathrm{e}$ to minute details of the neutrino transport and neutrino reaction rates, although the overall amount of iron-group material is less affected by uncertainties in $Y_\mathrm{e}$.
+Finally, any uncertainties in the explosion energetics, e.g., due to details of the neutrino transport, the nuclear equation of state, or magnetohydrodynamic effects, translate into uncertainties in the amount of nickel produced in the neutrino-driven outflows or by explosive burning in the shock.